Skip to main content

 • Skimmable

-Keep paragraphs short (2–4 sentences) and use bullet points where helpful.
+Keep paragraphs short (two to four sentences) and use bullet points where helpful.

 • Benefits